homeymusic/mami.codi.R/README.md

 ### Bonang ~ Partials: 4

 For gamalan dyads with a harmonic bass pitch and bonang upper pitch, behavioral results and theoretical predictions mostly agree.
-MaMi.CoDi’s predicted peak at P5 is relatively higher than the behavioral results.
-The predicted peak at P4 is shifted slightly lower than the behavioral results.
-MaMi.CoDi predicts a peak between m3 and M3 that does not appear in the behavioral results.
+MaMi.CoDi predicts a dissonance trough with minor polarity at P4 that is not in the behavioral results.
+MaMi.CoDi predicts P5 to have minor polarity and be relatively higher than the behavioral results.

 | detected_pseudo_octave | ignore_amplitudes_below | wavelength_tolerance | frequency_tolerance | smoothing_sigma |
 |:-----------------------|:------------------------|:---------------------|:--------------------|----------------:|